Doctor Football: All-American, NFL, Brain Surgeon. Next Stop: White House?

 Mordecai, meanwhile, trained their bodies.
 Mordecai dragged them both out to a parking lot near their house on weeknights and weekends and taught them the ins and outs of American football.
 By fifth grade, Myron understood the wide receiver route tree and the different regions of the brain.
 He knew he wanted to be an NFL player and then a neurosurgeon.

 He didn't yet know what that would take.
-If you want to be a professional football player, there is a path for that: pee wee, Pop Warner, two-a-days under the sweltering summer sun, Friday nights, Saturdays and then, if you're one of the top 224 players in your draft class or a talented free agent, Sundays.
+If you want to be a professional football player, there is a path for that: peewee, Pop Warner, two-a-days under the sweltering summer sun, Friday nights, Saturdays and then, if you're one of the top 224 players in your draft class or a talented free agent, Sundays.
 If you want to be a neurosurgeon, there's another path: science camps, conferences, long nights in the library, seven years spent pursuing two degrees and then, if you're one of the top 200 doctors in your class, seven more years of residency.

 Is it possible to keep a foot on both paths?